 Learn how to become a volunteer Adopt-a-Highway crew.

 Signing up is easy.
-Contact the coordinator for the area you are interested in, and they will let you know what is available.
+Contact the coordinator for the area you are interested in and they will let you know what is available.
 Adoption areas are generally two miles in length.
 Once you have been accepted as a volunteer group, you will be responsible for picking up litter as outlined in your agreement, and your group's name will be placed on the AAH sign at the location for recognition.
 The standard agreement length is four years, but can be extended or canceled.
 Some volunteer groups have been participating in the program for decades and take great pride in their service to Washington state.

 If you are interested in doing more, such as landscaping work, ask your area coordinator about additional opportunities for your section of highway.